 The SuperMicro H11DSi-NT targets users who want to build a dual CPU system based on AMD EPYC Processors.
 The board has only two PCIex16 slots and it doesn’t support SLI or Crossfire.
 But if you don’t need multiple professional GPUs you’ll be fine.
 One powerful GPU is all you need for an excellent gaming experience.
 Just remember to get a standalone audio card since you won’t find any audio chip here.

 The board has a ton of features.
 It comes with one classic M.2 port and two OCuLink headers for additional NVMe drives.
 You also get 10 SATA ports.
-Max amount of memory supported is 2TB and that’s more than enough for any kind of task.
+The max amount of memory supported is 2TB and that’s more than enough for any kind of task.
 Go to eBay, get a couple of first-gen EPYC processors (the selection isn’t as rich as with Xeon CPUs).
 Then build yourself a server and a workstation that can run games, all on one board.

 What Are The Advantages Of Dual CPU Motherboards Over Regular Motherboards?

 The most obvious advantage is support for two CPUs on a single board.
 This led to great advantages back when we didn’t have access to consumer-grade CPUs capable of providing a ton of threads.
 Today though, we have up to 64-core and 128 threads CPUs in the Threadripper family.
 Those CPUs can bulldoze through any kind of work you throw at them.

 Even with non-uniform memory access (NUMA), dual CPU systems are still suffering from high latency.
 NUMA is there to reduce latency.
 And it’s enough for server-related tasks.
 But the latency is still present when running non-server-related tasks.
 Such as productivity apps like Blender, Adobe Premiere, and such.